Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Enriquez-Etingof-Marshall gauge transformations via Stokes phenomenon

 Recall that the Stokes sector ${\rm Sect}_0$ determines a partition of the root system $\sfPhi=\sfPhi_+ \sqcup\sfPhi_-$.
 Let $U_\pm\subset G$ be the unipotent subgroups with Lie algebra $\frak u_\pm=\bigoplus_ {\alpha\in\sfPhi_\pm}\g_\alpha$, and $B_\pm$ the corresponding opposite Borel subgroups.
 It follows from \cite{BoalchG} that the Stokes matrices $S_+(x),S_-(x)$ lie in $U_+,U_-$ respectively.
 Varying $x\in\g^*$, we therefore obtain the Stokes map

-Here $G^*$ is the dual Poisson Lie group defined in Section \ref{Geometryconstruction}, The relation between the Stokes map $\mu$ and the theory of Poisson Lie groups can be shown as follows.
+Here $G^*$ is the dual Poisson Lie group defined in Section \ref{Geometryconstruction}, The relation between the Stokes map $\nu$ and the theory of Poisson Lie groups can be shown as follows.

-It follows from Theorem \ref{Cequation} and Corrollary \ref{rescale} that the map is a local symplectic isomorphism.
+It follows from Theorem \ref{equivalent} and Theorem \ref{Cequation} that the map is a local symplectic isomorphism.
 This map is equivariant with respect to the symplectic $T$-actions on $\Sigma$ and $\Sigma'$, which are respectively given by

 Define two maps $P:\Sigma\rightarrow \frak g^*$, $P':\Sigma'\rightarrow G^*$ whose fibres are the $T$ orbits